Responding to the statement, Dr Caroline Fryar, MDU head of advisory services, said:

 'We encourage members who are completing reflective notes after something has gone wrong or those who have received a request to disclose the document to others, to contact us for further advice.'

-This guidance was correct at publication 18/06/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 18/06/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.